April 23, 2026

 The fix is the Marketing Orchestration Engine, a system that connects knowledge, workflows, approvals, and performance data across the full campaign lifecycle.
 You'll see how Arc Graph, Arc Agents, Arc Spaces, and Arc Forge each close those gaps, plus real results from Fortune 100 and 500 companies that slashed campaign launch times from weeks to hours.

 Last month, we shared that Typeface has evolved into a Marketing Orchestration Engine.
-That raised an important question: what does that mean in practice for modern marketing teams?
+That raised an important question: what does this evolution mean in practice for modern marketing teams?

 The answer begins with a shift that most enterprise teams are already experiencing.